phetsims/qa/documentation/qa-book.md

 ### 2.3: Google Calendar

-Make sure your availability is accurately reflected in the "PhET Student Employees/Researchers" Google Calendar.
+Accurately reflect your availability in the "PhET Student Employees/Researchers" Google Calendar.

 ### 2.4: Google Drive

 We put all sorts of stuff that you'll need to use on Google Drive.
 You can post videos that you want to use in your issues to Google Drive.
-Any GitHub videos you store on Google Drive should be in a separate file so it's easy to keep track of them.
+Come up with a good way to organize your videos on Google Drive.
+You might want to use the GitHub issue number in the name of your Google Drive video.

 ### 2.5: Slack

 If you're working, you should be on Slack!
 Please bother the developers with silly gifs.
 To do so, type `/giphy hello`.
 (Replace "hello" with whatever you want a gif of.)
 It’s also a good idea to check Slack periodically during the week for any updates.

 ### 2.6: Zoom